🧠 If Your CRM Died Tomorrow, Could Your Manager Survive?

 • Makes sure the sales team uses CRM minimally — and generates reports via organized spreadsheets with client tabs

-• Assigns team leads when the sales team grows, ensuring control is distributed
+• Assigns team leads when the sales team scales, ensuring control is distributed

 • Insists on weekly data audits to clean duplicates and fix stale entries

-• Knows what reports actually matter and asks for them regularly
+• Knows what sales reports actually matter and asks for them regularly

-• Has a system to follow up with leads and a strategy to solve bottlenecks quickly
+• Has a follow-up system for leads and a strategy to resolve bottlenecks quickly

-If your team is huge and you truly need a CRM to manage hundreds of sales reps, find a good one, but don’t chase fancy features or colorful dashboards.
-You need a simple, robust, and minimalistic tool that just works.
+If your team is huge and you truly need a CRM software to manage hundreds of sales reps, find a good one, but don’t chase fancy CRM features or colorful sales dashboards.
+You need a simple CRM, robust, and minimalistic sales tool that just works.
 The fewer the features, the fewer the distractions.

-I know this goes against what most in the industry preach.
+I know this goes against what most in the tech-driven sales industry preach.
 CRM companies are excellent marketers.
-They sell you dreams of efficiency, AI-powered sales insights, and pipeline magic.
-But behind the curtain, they often create dependencies — not empowerment.
+They sell you dreams of efficiency, AI-powered sales insights, and pipeline automation magic.
+But behind the curtain, they often create software dependencies — not empowerment.

 Many of today’s sales managers are MBA graduates who have learned to value software names more than software logic.
-They know the jargon: CRM, ERP, KPI, CAC.
+They know the jargon: CRM, ERP, KPI, CAC, sales funnel, customer acquisition cost.
 But many of them don't know what to do if the tools fail.
-They’ve never had to sell with just a phone, an email list, and an Excel spreadsheet.
+They’ve never had to sell with just a phone, an email list, and an Excel spreadsheet for lead tracking.
 That’s a big red flag.

 Final Advice:

-Find a manager who knows how to run your business if your CRM system collapsed tomorrow.
+Find a manager who knows how to run your sales operations if your CRM system collapsed tomorrow.

 If your tech stack disappeared, would your business collapse with it?
 Or would your team adapt?

-Digital maturity is not about using more tools — it's about knowing how to lead without them.
+Digital maturity in business is not about using more tools — it's about knowing how to lead without them.

 Farhad Hafez Nezami